RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/factory__defs_8hpp.md

             void setPtID(unsigned long long int pID) {Gambit::Printers::get_point_id() = pID;} // Needed by postprocessor; should not use otherwise. unsigned long long int getNextPtID() const {return getPtID()+1;} // Needed if PtID required by plugin *before* operator() is called.
 See e.g. GreAT plugin.

-            void tell_scanner_early_shutdown_in_progress()
+            /// Tell ScannerBit that we are aborting the scan and it should tell the scanner plugin to stop, and return control to the calling code. void tell_scanner_early_shutdown_in_progress()
             {
                 Gambit::Scanner::Plugins::plugin_info.set_early_shutdown_in_progress();
             }

+            /// Tells log-likelihood function (defined by driver code) not to use its own shutdown system (e.g the
+            /// GAMBIT soft shutdown procedure) and instead to trust that the scanner plugin will safely terminate
+            /// executions upon checking that shutdown is in progress (via the shutdown_in_progress flag set in
+            /// plugin_info)
             void disable_external_shutdown() { _scanner_can_quit = true; }

-            bool scanner_can_quit() { return _scanner_can_quit; }
+            /// Check whether likelihood container is supposed to control early shutdown of scan bool scanner_can_quit() { return _scanner_can_quit; }

+            /// Tell log-likelihood function (defined by driver code) to switch to an alternate value for the minimum
-            void switch_to_alternate_min_LogL()
+            /// log-likelihood.
+Called by e.g. MultiNest scanner plugin. void switch_to_alternate_min_LogL()
             {
                 use_alternate_min_LogL = true;